gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ### Check not validated values

 {: .box}
 **Not validated records does not prevent you from publishing on GBIF.org**.
 It is simply possible that the data centers staff could not integrate your data in their system.
-Some annotations might refer to missing data of old museum specimens and therefore can't be changed.
+Especially for old museums specimens lacking a lot of information.

 1. [Export](#export-my-data) the records by selecting the **DWC Attributes** and **Raw layer**.
 2. Check the values in the attribute "validation_annotation" of your records and proceed with it as decided in your internal procedures.